 In 2020, the Federation established the Congress Advisory Committee on Equity, Diversity, Inclusion, and Decolonization (AC-EDID) to help make Congress and the Federation more equitable, diverse, and inclusive.
 The Committee released their report, “Igniting Change,” in April 2021, which includes 43 recommendations that the Federation is currently working to address.
 Read more.

 For the latest news about the Federation, its events, members, and the HSS community in Canada, you can subscribe to the Federation’s monthly newsletter, the Communiqué.
-The Communiqué includes information about Congress, Big Thinking lectures, the Canada Prizes, the ASPP, and new funding and other opportunities for students and researchers; in addition to links to blogs, videos, and other materials that showcase the humanities and social sciences.
+The Communiqué includes information about Congress, Big Thinking Podcast, the Scholarly Book Awards (ASPP), and new funding and other opportunities for students and researchers; in addition to links to blogs, videos, and other materials that showcase the humanities and social sciences.